 - Never … Do This Stuff!
 Never submit confidential information via forms embedded within email messages.
 Senders are often able to track all information entered.
 While you’re at it, never click on links in an email to connect to a website unless you are absolutely sure they are authentic.
 The links may show the text of a legitimate website, but may point to a malicious one.
 Hover over links to make sure they are real before you click on them.

 - Get Help!
 If you are ever unsure of an email or attachment, you should call CompuData and ask a technician for assistance!

 As it turns out, many phishing attempts are relatively easy for end users to discover because of their presentation – outlandish requests, misspelled words, odd phrases, ridiculous demands and suspicious attachments that raise eyebrows.
 Still, with the volume of attacks escalating, some phishing attempts may be more clever – and difficult to detect.
-According to Information Week, tens of millions of people have been affected by recent phishing emails, with attackers evading detection by crafting unique emails – with millions of Office 365 accounts hit by password thieves.
+According to Information Week, tens of millions of people have been affected by recent phishing emails, with attackers evading detection by crafting unique emails – with millions of Office 365 accounts hit by password thieves and other phishing attempts.

 To protect the passwords that fuel your organization, it’s important to uphold robust password policies that focus on a few key cautionary measures.

 - Passwords should be long and complex – typically longer than eight characters and containing numbers and/or symbols.

 - Passwords should be reset on a regular basis – usually this is every one to three months.